groall/rabbitmq-http-api-client-php/README.md

-# Simple RabbitMQ Manager API PHP Client
+# Simple RabbitMQ Management API PHP Client

-This library is intended to help management of RabbitMQ server in an PHP application.
+This library is intended to help manage of RabbitMQ server in a PHP application.

+RabbitMQ Management API provided by the [RabbitMQ Management Plugin](https://www.rabbitmq.com/management.html)

 ### Install